DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-er-migration.md

 > Note: After enabling the **Modern bank reconciliation** feature, running the standard **Cash and bank management > Setup > Advanced bank reconciliation setup > Advanced bank reconciliation data upgrade** will **DELETE** all remaining **Mark new transaction** reconciliation matching rules.
 It is thus important to ensure all required rules have been migrated before running this upgrade.

 > Note: The Electronic reporting import option is only provided as **interim** solution and clients would need to map any additional fields including financial dimensions. <br>
-> Validation hasn't been built into the import. <br>
+> Validation hasn't been built into the import, please ensure the data is correct. <br>
-> The Electronic reporting configuration files will be published on the Finance Utilities LCS solution.

 # Tables and Configurations